Trade deals, protests mark UK visit by India's Modi

 He also said British and Indian companies would announce new "collaborations" worth 9 billion pounds during Modi's visit, but gave few details.

-Late on Thursday, the British government said six deals had been agreed, including a 1.3 billion pound ($1.98 billion) investment by Vodafone.
+Late on Thursday, the British government said six deals had been agreed, including a 1.3 billion pound investment by Vodafone (VOD.L).

 The two prime ministers also welcomed a package to promote clean energy worth 3.2 billion pounds of commercial agreements, joint research programmes and initiatives to share technical, scientific, and financial and policy expertise.